 Optional fields are not supported for Self Service Processing.

-Service providers can start and pause their jobs.
+Service providers can start and pause their self-service scheduled jobs.

-Job monitoring will be available, e-mail notifications and status will be displayed in the LTI.
+Job may be monitored via e-mail notifications or via the LTI.

 Dashboard will be available where Users can view jobs they entered using Self Service Processing (Number of SVs/Blocks processed, Number of jobs completed, Number of jobs/SVs/Blocks waiting to be run).